kitproj/kit/README.md

 ## What

-Kit is a software development tool designed to turbo-charge the software development process, with inspiration from several  tools, including Foreman, Docker Compose, Podman, Tilt, Skaffold, and Garden.
-It combines key features and capabilities of these tools, while also offering additional functionality and flexibility.
+Kit is a software development tool designed to turbo-charge the software development process.

+Kit combines both task execution (like Foreman), container management (like Docker Compose), Kubernetes-like features (like Tilt, Skaffold), and a focus on local development (like Garden) in a single, easy-to-use binary.

 It is designed to work seamlessly with both local-dev and cloud-dev environments, such as Codespaces and Gitpod.